alexcreatedit/Updated-Portfolio/README.md

 # Updated-Portfolio

-When a person comes to my updated portfolio, the initial landpage will consist of a minimalist type design.
+When a person comes to my updated portfolio, the initial landingpage will consist of a minimalist type design.
 My NAV bar consist of my LinkedIn, GitHub portfolio and a way to Email me.
 You will find a carousel, that takes you to three of my most recent projects.
 Each page will show images of my work on deployed github pages.